BananaPuncher714/LethalQuantities/README.md

 ## Spawn Logic
 The enemy spawn logic in **Lethal Company** is a bit complex, and there are many additional variables that I did not make configurable.
 It would require a fairly large recode, and it would be more likely to cause problems with other mods.
 That said, here are some basic things to keep in mind when configuring enemy spawning:
+- **This is the vanilla behavior.
+This does not apply to mods that implement custom spawning algorithms.**
 - The number of vents does not limit how many enemies can spawn indoors
 - The AnimationCurves dependent on time are always from 0 to 1.
 This includes if the total amount of hours is changed by another mod, or if the day progresses slower/faster.
 - The AnimationCurves are not a linear progression from one frame to another.
 It is modelled by Unity's AnimationCurve, and therefore probably a smooth line